Stylback/ravir-challenge/Report.md

 ## Discussion and further improvements

-The task was challening for several reasons; small dataset, small structures and high similarity between object classes were the most present.
+The task was challenging for several reasons; small dataset, small structures and high similarity between object classes were the most present.
 We did manage to construct a pipeline according to our outline, but we were unable to obtain satsifying results due to a flawed dice implementation.

 Assuming we would have gotten our loss function to work accordingly, we believe there would still have been multiple areas of improvement which we will cover further in this section.